Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/incremental-config-sync.md

 ## Enable incremental config sync

 You can enable incremental config sync when installing {{site.base_gateway}} in [hybrid mode](/gateway/{{page.release}}/production/deployment-topologies/hybrid-mode/setup/), or when setting up a {{site.konnect_short_name}} Data Plane.

+{:.important}
+> **Caution**: There are some [limitations for custom plugins](#using-incremental-config-sync-with-custom-plugins) and for [rate limiting plugins](#using-incremental-config-sync-with-rate-limiting-plugins) when using incremental config sync.
+Review and adjust your plugin config before enabling this feature.

 During setup, set the following values in your `kong.conf` files on both Control Planes and Data Planes: